d-cent/patterns/README.md

 ## Installation Instructions
 These work on Linux and Mac.
 - Clone this repo locally.
+- Change to repo directory in terminal
-- Install Grunt in terminal by saying: sudo npm install grunt-cli -g
+- Install Grunt for this repo with: npm install grunt-cli (or install globally with sudo npm install grunt-cli -g)
-- Edit files locally in /source with text editor.
+- Edit files locally in repo /source with text editor.
 - Editing CSS: Go to source/assets/src folder and you find instructions from readme.md
  - Chrome Inspect-funcion is preferable for planning changes.
 You can change parameters on the fly to see what works.
  - For mac, Textwrangler has a disk browser that makes editing multiple files intuitive.